-From 9 to 30 October, we are consulting on the latest proposals for Twickenham Riverside that have been developed using feedback from residents and businesses.
+From 9 to 30 October, we held a consultation on the latest proposals for Twickenham Riverside that were developed using feedback from residents and businesses.

 In November/December 2016, Richmond Council consulted residents and businesses in Twickenham on proposals for a new ‘village feel’ for the development on King Street / Water Lane and Twickenham Riverside.
 This consultation included an exhibition of three proposals at a pop-up shop on Church Street and online survey.
 Over 630 people completed a survey.

 The results showed that almost half of the respondents ranked proposal one as their first choice, with 29% preferring proposal two.

 A single building that runs down Water Lane from King Street and a second building that faces the Embankment.
 In front of this is a generous river terrace and improved access to the Diamond Jubilee Gardens.

 An ‘L’ shaped building running down Water Lane from King Street with three with buildings, with pedestrian routes in between, that face the Embankment.
 The proposal offers a river terrace, improved access to the Diamond Jubilee Gardens and an extension of the Garden’s ‘event space’.

 Both proposals have a similar King Street façade, with a covered square, leading onto a raised pedestrian walkway.

 In summer 2016, we ran a consultation including a series of workshops and engaged with residents, businesses and community groups.